tytydraco/yessleep/out/Clinical_Trial_87_Part_5.md

 The creature emerged from the darkness, towering nearly twenty feet high.

 It had two legs, implausibly thick.
 A thick bark covered them, tree trunks that creaked and groaned with each movement.
-The top of its oaken legs gave way to thin, hairy calves, each ending with scarlet and black cloven hooves.
+The bottom of its oaken legs gave way to thin, hairy calves, each ending with scarlet and black cloven hooves.

 Its body looked human, but disproportionately exaggerated.
 Muscles man just does not possess sprouted from its massive hairless torso and chest.
 Five spindly humanoid arms burst forth from each side of its body, swaying as though caught in a gentle summer breeze.
 Each hand was compromised of eleven fingers, all ending in razor sharp, curved claws.

-Where a neck should have been, the slinky head of a snake, curved nearly six feet upward.
+Where a neck should have been, the slinky head of a snake curved nearly six feet upward.
 A complex face studied me.
-It was as though some deranged architect had blended the reptilian face of a snaked with a man and a hyena.
+It was as though some deranged architect had blended the reptilian face of a snake with a man and a hyena.

 Splotches of fur sprouted from a rotund, greenish face.